druckenclam/reactjs101/Ch01/react-ecosystem-introduction.md

 [ES6+](https://babeljs.io/blog/2015/06/07/react-on-es6-plus) refers to ES6 (ES2015), ES7 and any ECMAScript standards afterwards.
 ES6+ introduce a set of engrossing features and functionalities to the language, fixing lots of drawbacks of the old standards.
 React supports ES6+, so it's only sensible that we learn ES6+.
 All the example code in this book is written in ES6+.

 ## Babel
 Not every browser supports ES6+.
 That's when [Babel](https://babeljs.io/), a JavaScript transpiler, comes in handy.
-It transpiles ES6+ 、JSX code into Javascript code that browsers support.
+It transpiles ES6+, JSX code into Javascript code that browsers support.
 The Babel configure `.babelrc` usually reside in the root folder.
 It specifies translation rules `preset`, and plugins.

 ## JavaScript Modularization
 With web applications growing in size and complexity, JavaScript modularization is inevitable.
 Due to the lack of official standards, many communities came up with their standards and practice.
 Below is a summary of some of the JavaScript modularization standards.